agovah/React-Weather/README.md

-Weather forecast app built with React.
+Weather forecast app from Weatherbit API built with React.

 ## Demo